onconova/onconova/README.md

 ### Testing

-POP includes a comprehensive test suite to ensure all components function as intended.
+Onconova includes a comprehensive test suite to ensure all components function as intended.
 The testing strategy varies depending on whether you are working on the server, the client, or both.

 Run server-side unit tests using [Pytest](https://docs.pytest.org/en/stable/) within the Docker container:
 ```sh